E-CAM/E-CAM-Library/Classical-MD-Modules/modules/HTC/decorators/readme.rst

     Python projects, namely dicts, tuples, and callables.
 Ideally this minimum solution is easy to adopt and understand by a broad community.

-While we were attracted by this approach, Dask did not support \emph{task-level} parallelisation (in particular multi-node tasks).
+While we were attracted by this approach, Dask did not support *task-level* parallelisation (in particular multi-node tasks).
 We researched other options (including Celery, PyCOMPSs, IPyParallel and others) and organised a workshop that explored some of these (see https://www.cecam.org/workshop-0-1650.html for further details).